Design and performance of a high-pressure xenon gas TPC as a prototype for a large-scale neutrinoless double-beta decay

-The outermost layer of the ELCC channels are set as veto at the trigger stage roughly select fully-contained events.
-The trigger is issued when the height of the waveform sum of the inner channels exceeds a threshold.
+The trigger was designed to issue when the height of the waveform sum of the inner channels exceeds a threshold and veto channels have no hits.
+However, due to a bug in the firmware, there were a few channel mis-identification between fiducial channels and veto channels.
+Complete veto was applied in the analysis stage, in stead.
 In order to acquire 511~keV events efficiently, the threshold value was set high, roughly corresponding to 130~keV.
 A low-threshold trigger was set to acquire K$_\alpha$ (29.78~keV) events to calibrate the EL gain of each channel, as described in Section~\ref{sec:ELgain_correction}.
 The low-threshold trigger is reduced to 1/100 in order not to dominate the trigger rate.
 Coincidence of two PMTs that are mounted on the cathode side is required in order to prevent contamination of accidental backgrounds.

 In total, 8,100,166~events were acquired.
 Of these, 1,000,000~events were used as a sample data set to determine fiducial cuts criteria and to establish the correction methods described below.
 The detector performance was evaluated using the entire data set.